 Electronic supplementary material

 Additional file 1: Table S1: Prevalence and adjusted odds ratios of impaired fasting glucose by tertile of serum γ-glutamyltransferase (GGT) and tertile of waist circumference.
+Table S2.
 Prevalence and adjusted odds ratios of type 2 diabetes by category of body mass index (BMI) after stratification by tertile of serum γ-glutamyltransferase (GGT).
 Table S3.
 Prevalence and adjusted1 odds ratios of newly diagnosed type 2 diabetes by category of body mass index (BMI) after stratification by tertile of serum γ-glutamyltransferase (GGT).
 Table S4.
 Prevalence and adjusted1 odds ratios of Impaired fasting glucose by category of body mass index (BMI) after stratification by tertile of serum alanine aminotransferase (ALT) within normal range.
 Table S5.
 Prevalence and adjusted1 odds ratios of Impaired fasting glucose by category of body mass index (BMI) after stratification by tertile of serum asparate aminotransferase (AST) within normal range.
 (DOCX 36 KB)

 Authors’ original submitted files for images

 Below are the links to the authors’ original submitted files for images.